FrankZGZ/26-VR-Dataset-Emotions-Interaction/README.md

 This dataset includes:
 - Sive VR scenes with affective interaction that can elicit different emotions.
-- An example VR app that includes all the six scenes, including an interactive SAM qestionnaire scene.
+- An example VR app that includes all the six scenes, including an interactive tutorial scene.
 - A tool that can record the user's behavior and SAM reports.

 <img src="figure/teaser.png" alt="Teaser" width="700"/>